Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: INTRODUCTION

 The exponential growth in satellites occupying specific orbital regimes necessitate robust satellite control schemes designed for contested environments.
 Threats such as space detritus, and non-cooperative spacecraft have long been motivation for satellite path planning algorithms.
 In previous works, the authors have presented EVADE -- a low size, weight, power and cost (SWaP-C) path planning algorithm for 6 degree-of-freedom (DOF) satellites operating in non-cooperative space \cite{Mehlman2024-az} -- and demonstrated its ability to perform on the edge using an autonomous UAVs \cite{Mehlman2025-yx}.
 However, like other optimization-based autonomous methods for space, EVADE makes the assumption that at any state there is a safe path that can be computed, and provides no method for incorporating sequential decision making.
 Thus, in the presence of a strategically proficient adversary where certain actions can lead to `no-win' states, existing path planning algorithms do not provide sufficient behavioral awareness to persistently resist an adversary in pursuit, despite the reality of such a scenario.

 Adjacent to spacecraft routing, certain strategic multi-agent scenarios in the space domain such as Pursuit-Evasion have long been of interest to the space community \cite{Weintraub2020-zn}.
 Traditionally, research in this area focuses on longer range engagement, allowing satellite movement to be described by orbital maneuvers and greatly restricting mobility of agents.
 However, this approach is not practical for close range engagement which opens the door for a much wider range of behavioral tactics.
-Furthermore, if we are to produce robust generalizable behavior capable of interacting with non-cooperative agents operating beyond assumed boundaries, new approaches to how adversaries are modeled must be developed.
+If we are to produce robust generalizable policies for interacting with non-cooperative agents new approaches to how adversaries are modeled must be developed.

 The problem statement we explore is an in-orbit cat-and-mouse dynamic where an asset pursues another, which we represent as a rule-based game of capture the flag.
 An evader spacecraft is tasked with the goal of visiting a randomly chosen area in space, and then returning to its starting point.
 During this, two adversarial spacecraft attempt to `chase' the evader with an aim to stop it from reaching either goal by blocking or colliding with the spacecraft.
 We codify the cat-and-mouse dynamic in the capture the flag game because it is a highly complex and strategic task with a wide range of potentially successful adversarial behaviors.
 Thus, a crucial step to discovering a robust evader `mouse' policy is sufficiently exploring potential adversarial `cat' behaviors.